 3. Party cost activity in The Great Gatsby

-Another fun The Great Gatsby activity is this part cost activity by Modern MLA Materials.
+Another fun The Great Gatsby activity is this part cost activity by Modern ELA Materials.

 The graphic organizer steps students through the process of examining what the party in chapter three would cost today.